ExpressLRS/Docs/docs/quick-start/transmitters/firmware-version.md

         === "using Auto WiFi mode"

-            1. With your Tx module disconnected from your Radio module bay, power it up either via an external power source (2S) or by plugging in a USB cable into its USB Port.
+            1. With your TX module disconnected from your Radio module bay, power it up either via an external power source (2S) or by plugging in a USB cable into its USB Port.
             2. Let it be for at least 60s and the RGB LED will turn into a Green Breathing LED pattern indicating it is now in WiFi Mode.
                 - The Auto WiFi On Interval setting controls how long the device will wait to initiate WiFi Mode when it's powered up and it's not getting valid CRSF packets.
                 - TX Modules with an OLED Screen will also show a message to indicate it is in WiFi Mode.